How A Billionaire Beat Divorce Court: Lessons from South Korea’s $1 Billion Split

 Q: What caused the split?

 Chey admitted in 2015 that he had a child with his mistress.
-Yes indeed, he went public with the affair himself.
-Cue national meltdown.
+Indeed, he went public with the affair himself.
+Cue national meltdown, but notice that for Roh, it was par for the course.
+She knew he was a cheater and for some women that isn’t a reason for the breakup, the public humiliation…now that was something else entirely.
 After that confession, the couple’s 30-year marriage unraveled fast.

 Q: So how did this turn into a “divorce of the century”?